3uild-3thos/advanced-rust/Readme.md

 # Turbin3 Advanced Rust

-##### Welcome to Turbin3's Advanced Rust program.
-The outcomes of this program are that each participant will feel confident in their ability to:
+Welcome to Turbin3's Advanced Rust program.
+This program aims to facilite your growth and learning as a Solana developer branching out from non-nativoutcomes of this program are that each participant will feel confident in their ability to:

 1. Create Native Rust programs, and
 2. Optimize programs for space and CU savings